-Many of the smartphone reviews you'll read on the Web refer to the "rear camera" and the "front camera".
+Many of the smartphone reviews you’ll read on the Web refer to the “rear camera” and the “front camera”.
 This has always confused me.
-As a once-upon-a-time wet-negative portrait photographer, the camera back was where the viewfinder was and the camera front was the business end pointing at the punter.
-So for me, the small camera watching you through a hole in the viewfinder has always been "the back camera".
+As a once-upon-a-time wet-negative portrait photographer, for me the camera back was where the viewfinder was and the camera front was the business end pointing at the punter.
+So for me, the small camera watching you through a hole in the viewfinder has always been “the back camera”.

 Which is why you’ll see me referring to the “main camera” and the “selfie camera”.